kjolley/BIGSdb_documentation/rest.rst

 * page [integer]
 * page_size [integer]
 * return_all [integer] - Set to non-zero value to disable paging.
-* include_records [1/0] - Include array of allele records rather than links.
+* include_records [integer] - Set to non-zero value to include array of allele records rather than links.
-* extended [1/0] - Include extended attributes if defined (only if include_records is selected).
+* extended [integer] - Set to non-zero value to include extended attributes if defined (only if include_records is selected).
-* variation [1/0] - Include defined single amino-acid variant (SAV) and/or
-  single nucleotide variant (SNP) information if defined for the locus (only if include_records is selected).
+* variation [integer] - Set to non-zero value to include defined single amino-acid variant (SAV) and/or single nucleotide variant (SNP) information if defined for the locus (only if include_records is selected).
 * added_after [date] - Include only alleles added after (but not on) specified date (ISO 8601 format).
 * added_reldate [integer] - Include only alleles added within the specified